vishal-hub-git/Covid-Predictor/README.md

 Implementation: We have implemented and deployed it as a website.
 Technology Stack: Model Building - Logistic regression.

-This link contains the demo of our project--> https://drive.google.com/file/d/174zRSalwpdETyV8EH1JzUV8xbuxa5qLf/view?usp=sharing
+This link contains the demo of the project--> https://drive.google.com/file/d/174zRSalwpdETyV8EH1JzUV8xbuxa5qLf/view?usp=sharing

 Here are some of the screenshots of the project!!